ncphillips/truecoders.io/_coders/darrell-stovall.markdown

   start_date: 2003-08-01 01:00:00 -05:00
   end_date: 2017-05-01 00:00:00 -05:00
   body: |-
+    I have served as an English department chair, been part of our school leadership/professional development team and a system-wide gifted placement team.
+During the last three years, I have sponsored the following clubs: Cartooning, Comicon, Graphic Novels, HTMS Has Talent, and Glee Club.
+I coached Scholars Bowl for 20 years, Science Olympiad for 2 years, National Junior Honor Society for 3 years, and our high school's soccer team for 2 years.

+    I have used the Hour of Code curriculum to develop coding lessons for my gifted students each year for the past 4 years.
 I have primarily been my school's gifted specialist, teaching various courses and leading a number of activities:

     * Enrichment & Technology, 6th-8th grades
     * English/Language Arts, 7th-9th grades